 - Select the Books Closed Date

 You can always update or edit the Books Closed Date, but it must be set to today's date or earlier.
-It cannot be a future date.
+It can't be a future date.

 How the Books Closed Date works